Mission & Objectives

 Our Graduates, within a few years after graduation, will successfully:

-A. Apply mechanical engineering knowledge and skills to address the needs of society
+- Apply mechanical engineering knowledge and skills to address the needs of society and organizations.

 UNDERGRADUATE ABET STUDENT OUTCOMES